 - Attendance at a medical conference (not presenting)

 - Other circumstances of an extreme, unanticipated, and compelling nature

 Unexcused absence or repeated tardiness may impact a student’s standing and could result in a final grade of “unsatisfactory” as a direct result of his/her unprofessional behavior, with no credit assigned for the course until repeated in its entirety.

-Laboratory Medicine Students: If due to an emergency, a student needs to miss a Laboratory Medicine session, he/she must notify Libra Peray 312-996-0206 or email@example.com as well as their OSA Advisor PRIOR to his/her absence in order to be excused.
+If due to an emergency, a student needs to miss a Transition to Clerkship and/or Clinical Intersections session, they must complete an Absence Request Form PRIOR to their absence in order to be excused.
 Documentation will be required except for religious holidays.